 However, its promotion is understandable from a marketing perspective – people are currently looking for enterprise service management tools not employee support tools (which might sound limited to human resources (HR) too).
 And they’re definitely not looking for employee enablement tools.

-Back to that new name
+Back to that new name for ITSM tools

 So, should ITSM tools be called something else now?
 Yes, when I take a one-dimensional opinion.

 Why?
 Because there are still too many people looking for ITSM tools for them to be called something else.
-Plus, there’s likely no one looking for employee enablement tools – which is currently my preferred new name for modern ITSM tools that do so much more than ITSM.
+Plus, there’s likely no one looking for employee enablement tools – which is currently my preferred new name for the modern tools that do so much more than ITSM.

 A quick bit of Googling backs this up: